|Irish Name:||Geabhróg scothdhubh|

 Mainly surface dwelling fish, taken from shallow dive.

 Nest colonially on the ground, mainly on the coast but with some colonies inland.
 Nests on islands, shingle spits and sand dunes.
 Populations of colonies fluctuate dramatically between years.
 Present in Ireland from March to September, with occasional winter records

 Winters in southern Europe and Africa.
 Irish breeders have been recorded as far away as the Indian Ocean.
 About 10 to 15 birds winter in Galway Bay and Strangford Lough.

 All-Ireland tern survey in 1995.
-Also through breeding seabird surveys carried out every 15-20 years, the last was Seabird 2000, which was undertaken between 1998 & 2002.
-Sandwich Terns are also monitored annually at Lady's Island Lake.
+Breeding seabirds are also monitored through breeding seabird surveys carried out every 15-20 years.
+Sandwich Terns are also monitored annually at Lady’s Island Lake.

 Mainly a summer visitor from late March to September.
 One of the largest colonies in Ireland can be seen at Lady’s Island, near Rosslare, in County Wexford, regularly with several hundred breeding pairs.

 Localised populations overwintering at sites including Strangford Lough Co.
 Down and Galway Bay.

 Blog posts about this bird